b2io/handbook/code-of-conduct.md

 Examples of behavior that may result in disciplinary action, including possible termination, include but are not limited to:

 - Verbal or written comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or political opinion.
-- Deliberate intimidation, stalking, following, or harrasment
+- Deliberate intimidation, stalking, following, or harassment
 - Treating others in a discourteous manner
 - Inappropriate physical contact
 - Unwelcome sexual attention